yugeboice/User-voice-tracker/README.md

 cp appsettings.Template.json appsettings.json
 ```

-Edit `appsettings.json` with your configuration:
+Edit `appsettings.json` with your configuration.
+The template is configured for **OBO authentication**.
+If you use other authentication methods (S2S, PFT), you'll need to adjust accordingly:

 ```json
 {